aaronseymour7/1022/README.md

 `multi-mc --rmsd [rmsd]`

-- This will generate and run conformers where the quantity is a function of rotatable bonds and rmsd is the overlap similarity metric. default RMSD = .15
+- This will generate and run conformers where the quantity is a function of rotatable bonds and rmsd is the overlap similarity metric.

 After jobs are finished, run: